 Amazing beach experience at Makalawena Beach on the Big Island

 Makalawena beach and the coastal areas here are what most visitors to the island dream of visiting but never really get a chance to explore since it is on an unpaved and rugged road going slow towards the coastline.
-Part of the Kehaka Kai State park, Makalawena is accessible with a four-wheel drive on rugged terrain with big holes and rocks.
-The other possibility is hiking to Makalawena beach from Mahaiula beach to the south or through Kua Bay and the trail around the cinder cone by the ocean.
+Part of the Kehaka Kai State park, Makalawena is accessible three main ways by walking or driving with a four-wheel drive on rugged terrain with big holes and rocks.
+The main way of getting to Makalawena Beach is hiking to Makalawena beach from Mahaiula beach to the south or through Kua Bay and the trail around the cinder cone by the ocean.

 As part of Kehaka Kai State Park, Makalawena beach is the middle beach of three beaches with Kua Bay further north and Mahaiula Beach to the south.
 Kua Bay has a paved road and full amenities at the beach area while Mahaiula Beach has a rough gravel road with limited amenities at the beach area.

 What makes Makalawena beach more appealing is that you do have to hike to the beach making it less accessible than the others but definitely worth the effort to hike the short 30 – 40 minute walk in each direction.

 If you’re looking for a real beach with minimal crowds, powdery white sands and gorgeous clear aqua to blue ocean and even a sweet little lagoon area to play around, then Makalawena beach hits all those sweet spots.
 The only thing is that it isn’t easy to get to unless you have a 4WD (take all of those big pot holes slowly) or willing to hike from either beach areas on graveled paths to this beautiful white sandy beach.